tejamaddimsetty/Python-String-Conversion/README.md

 #### Warning!
 I picked another Input `VIJAYAWADA`.
 But process never stops because this string has Consonant, Vowel and so on.
-So the program runs life time may be breaks at a point 2^n with an error.\
+Now the program runs life time or may be breaks at a point `2^n` with an error.\
-So if you want to look out possible output please enter the Random input String.
+So if you want to look out possible output please enter the Sample Input Information.